Q&A from July 29, 2025 webinar

 While the standard doesn’t prescribe fraud rules, it enables PSPs to add checks like timestamp validation, QR Code reuse prevention, and anomaly detection.

-13) Is there an ISO message to request generation of a QR Code?
+7) Is there an ISO message to request generation of a QR Code?
 For example, to be used by a PSP client to request a QR Code from that PSP (as a service provided by the PSP).

 Not today.
 And, the X9 standard doesn’t define how a merchant requests a QR Code from their PSP.
 This is typically handled via proprietary APIs or service agreements between the merchant/client and PSP.

-14) Don't we have confusion between QR Code and the data content?
-Why do we need a status of the QR Code and for what?
+8) Why do we need a status of the QR Code and for what?

-That’s a great point, and yes, it’s important to distinguish between the QR Code itself and the payment request it represents.
+It’s important to distinguish between the QR Code itself and the payment request it represents.

 There’s the encoded EMV-formatted QR Code string.
 When scanned, it points to a hosted payload which contains the full details of the payment request - things like amount, merchant, payment reference, and more.